turbot/pipes-docs/docs/integrations/aws.md

 <!--  this is redundant with the screenshot now...
 - **Default region**: This region will be used for calls to global APIs.
 Defaults to us-east-1 for commercial accounts, the closest region to Turbot Pipes, and us-gov-west-1 for GovCloud accounts.
 - **Max retry attempts**: The maximum number of attempts (including the initial call) that Turbot Pipes will make for failing API calls.
 Defaults to 9 and must be greater than or equal to 1.
-- **Min error retry delay**: The minimum retry delay in milliseconds after which retries will be performed.
+- **Min error retry delay**: The minimum retry delay in milliseconds, after which retries will be performed.
 Defaults to 25ms and must be greater than or equal to 1ms.
 - **Ignore error codes**: List of AWS error codes to ignore for all queries.
 By default, common not found error codes are ignored and will still be ignored even if this option is not set.
 -->